Penile discharge

-Penile discharge is fluid that comes from the urethra at the end of the penis that is not urine, precum or semen.
+Penile discharge is fluid that comes from the urethra at the end of the penis that is not urine, pre-ejaculate or semen.

 Common causes include infections due to gonorrhea, chlamydia, or trichomoniasis.
 In gonorrhea the discharge may be white, yellow, or green.

 A swab of the discharge is usually performed.

 Treatment depends on the cause.
 Spread of infection is reduced by also treating sexual contacts.

 Risk factors include being sexually active men under the age of 25, having a recent new sexual partner, or having unprotected sex.

 Definition and clinical features

 Penile discharge is liquid from the urethra at the end of the penis that is not urine or semen.
 The dripping of clear fluid (pre-ejaculate) when sexually excited is normal.

 There may be pain or burning when passing urine, soreness inside the penis or feeling of wanting to pass urine frequently.

 Causes

 Common causes include infections due to gonorrhea, chlamydia, or trichomoniasis.